ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 {NOTE: }

-#### 1. The Index Definition
+#### 1. Index Definition

-* **The index definition** tells RavenDB how to index the data
+* **The index definition** tells RavenDB how to index the data.

-* It specifies the fields to be indexed and how those fields should be indexed (i.e. allowing a full-text-search option)
+* It specifies the fields to be indexed and how those fields should be indexed (i.e. allowing a full-text-search option).
   These fields can be specified explicitly or defined dynamically supporting any document structure.

-* The index definition is created by the client (**Static-Index**), or by the server Query Optimizer(**Auto-Index**)
+* The index definition is created by the client (**Static-Index**), or by the server Query Optimizer(**Auto-Index**).

-* Note: Data from related documents can also be indexed with 'LoadDocument'
+* Note: Data from related documents can also be indexed using 'LoadDocument'.
+Learn more in [Indexing Related Documents](../../../indexes/indexing-related-documents).
 {NOTE/}

 {NOTE: }

-#### 2. The Indexing Process
+#### 2. Indexing Process

 * **Indexing** is the process of indexing the data, iterating over the documents and creating a map
   between the terms indexed and the actual documents that contain them.

 * Indexing is a background operation, it is scheduled to occur in an async manner for any document change.
-  i.e. A documet write operation doesn't wait for the index to complete processing -
+  e.g. A document write operation doesn't wait for the index to complete processing -
   The write operation is completed as soon as the transaction is written to disk.

-* An index is considerd [Stale](../../../indexes/stale-indexes) if it had not yet processed all of the data.
+* An index is considered [Stale](../../../indexes/stale-indexes) if it had not yet processed all of the data.

 * A query can request that results are returned only when the index is up-to-date.
   A write operation can wait for the indexing process to complete before acknowledging the write